codecrafters-io/build-your-own-x/README.md

 ## Build your own &lt;insert-technology-here&gt;

-This repository is a compilation of well-written, step-by-step guides for re-creating our favorite technologies from scratch.
+This repository is a compilation of well-written, step-by-step guides for recreating our favorite technologies from scratch.

 > *What I cannot create, I do not understand — Richard Feynman.*